BinaryAnalysisPlatform/bap/README.md

 and everything should work just out-of-box.
 If `bapbuild` complains that he can't find something, then make sure that you didn't skip [Install] phase.
+You can add your own dependencies with a `-package` command line option.

-When using your own build environment, then make sure, that you have added us as a dependency.
+If you're using your own build environment, then make sure, that you have added us as a dependency.
 We are installing as `ocamlfind`-enabled project named `bap`.
 For example, if you're using `oasis`, then just add `bap` to `BuildDepends` field.
 If you're using,